back arrow

 Highlight 2

-Feature is to improve the user experience by providing a tool that facilitates efficient and informed decision-making.
+🎯Goal : Enhance user experience by enabling efficient and informed decision-making.

 Key Development Process:

-1. Competitive Analysis: Conducted an analysis of similar features on competitor websites
+1. Competitive Analysis: Researched similar features on competitor websites to identify best practices and gaps.

 2. Requirement Gathering: Identified key comparison criteria through stakeholder interviews and meeting with client.